-- 2. School should be student-centered - 3.
-Educational programs should be individualized - 4.
-Community-based instruction should occur within the student's community - 5.
-Parental/Family involvement is essential to facilitate student progress - 6.
-School should provide a variety of educational opportunities in a variety of settings - 7.
-School staff should have a positive attitude, make allowances for differences, and encourage individuality and creativity
+- 2. School is student-centered and focused on the individual strengths of each student. - 3.
+Educational programs are individualized. - 4.
+Community-based instruction occurs within the student's community. - 5.
+Parental/Family involvement is essential to facilitate student progress. - 6.
+School provides a variety of educational opportunities in a variety of settings.